UphillD/ARMadillo/docs/README.md

 ## Requirements

-1. A Raspberry Pi Zero (stock, W or WH model).
+1. A Raspberry Pi Zero (stock, W or WH model),
-2. A USB-to-TTL Serial Cable
+2. A USB-to-TTL Serial Cable,
-3. A properly formatted SD Card
+3. A properly formatted SD Card,
-4. A Serial Console (dterm, minicom, screen)
+4. A Serial Console (dterm, minicom, screen).

 ## Installation

 #### Manual

-1. Clone the repository
+1. Clone the repository.
 2. `cd build`
 3. `make`
-4. Copy the resulting `kernel.img` to the first partition of your SD Card
+4. Copy the resulting `kernel.img` to the first partition of your SD Card.

 #### Automatic